ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.telegram/README.md

 ## How to receive messages in group chats using telegram adapter
 If telegram bot receives messages sent by user to the bot in private chats, but not receives messages sent by users in group chats.
-In this case you must to talk to @botfather and disable the privacy mode.
+In this case you must talk to @botfather and disable the privacy mode.

 BotFather chat: